-The Overfields resided in the mid 1850s in Barbour County, WV.
-When the federal census was taken in 1860, John and Sarah and their four children in Evansville, Preston County, WV. that year, the census shows that John had no occupation.
+The Overfields resided in the mid 1850s in nearby Barbour County, WV.
+When the federal census was taken in 1860, John and Sarah and their four children in Evansville, Preston County, WV.
+That year, the census shows that John had no occupation.

 By 1870, the family had relocated to nearby Pruntytown, near Grafton, Taylor County, WV.
 In Grafton, two of Sarah's brothers were prominent storekeepers and dabbled in politics.
 The 1870 census shows that John labored as a machinist that year, and that son James William was a stonecutter.